neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 Go to the Business Accelerator Hub and open the [Document Translation API](https://api.sap.com/api/documenttranslation/resource/Synchronous_Document_Translation)

-- Click on `Show API Key` and copy the value for later use
+- Click on `Show API Key` and copy the value for later use.

+> !NOTE
+> This API Key will be the same as used before when connecting to the S/4 HANA Public Cloud API.
+We can re use it.

 Go to the Neptune Cockpit and open the `API Designer` tool.
 Press the `Create` button to create a new API.